 Flaps increase wing lift by altering the shape of the airfoil.
 The wing lifts more at a given speed with the first stage of flaps set.
 Hence you will get in the air a little sooner during take off.
-It also has the effect to make the plane fly with the nose a little more downward.
-This is handy: it allows to keep an eye on the runway while rising in the air.
-It also allows a better view on the runway during landing.
+It also has the effect to make the plane fly with a lower nose attitude.
+This is useful as it provides a better view of the runway when taking off or landing.

-The flaps also incrase drag on the aircraft.
+The flaps also increase drag on the aircraft.
 The second and third stage of flaps produce much more drag than lift, so they are used to brake the plane.
 This is particularly useful when landing, because the airplane glides very well.
 If you cut down the engine power completely, the plane will descend, yet but too slowly.
 You need to deploy two or three flaps steps in order to brake and really descend towards the ground.

 The fact that the flaps brake during landing makes you need more engine power during the landing.
 This can seem odd.
 Why not simply throttle the engine down to minimum and use less flaps steps?
 The answer is that it is better to have a strongly braking plane and lots of engine power, as the plane reacts faster to your commands.
-Should the engine fail, then just retract flaps as needed and your ...
+Should the engine fail, then just retract flaps as needed and glide to the runway.